 Sage advice now as I look back.

-It left me further confused and frustrated at the time, but with subsequent experience I can now see the wisdom in it all.
+It only left me further confused and baffled at the time, but with subsequent experience I have come to see the wisdom in it all.

 I miss my Grandpa.